 No. 22 Loyola Chicago races past Drake, 81-54

-DES MOINES, Iowa (AP) A second-half onslaught propelled No. 22 Loyola Chicago to an 81-54 rout of Missouri Valley Conference rival Drake on Saturday.
+DES MOINES, Iowa — A second-half onslaught propelled No. 22 Loyola Chicago to an 81-54 rout of Missouri Valley Conference rival Drake on Saturday.

 Aher Uguak was a catalyst for the Ramblers (18-3, 13-1) scoring eight points in a two-minute span and finishing with 20 points on 8-of-10 shooting.